 When stress isn’t controlled properly, the consequences extend far beyond job dissatisfaction, anxiety, and depression.
-Uncontrolled stress can result in serious physical ailments such as headache, insomnia, high blood pressure, a weakened immune system and obesity.
-What’s more, according to the American Institute for Stress, uncontrolled stress increases a person’s risk for heart disease by 40 percent, the risk of heart attack by 25 percent, and the risk for stroke by 50 percent.
+Uncontrolled stress can result in serious physical ailments such as a headache, insomnia, high blood pressure, a weakened immune system, and obesity.
+What’s more, according to the American Institute for Stress, uncontrolled stress increases a person’s risk for heart disease by 40 percent, the risk of heart attack by 25 percent, and the risk of stroke by 50 percent.

 While it’s not always possible to avoid tense situations on the job, there are steps you can take to manage your stress.

 At the Law Offices of Gerald D. Brody & Associates, we’ve helped countless employees collect the workers’ compensation benefits they deserve, including those with claims for stress.
-If you’ve suffered heightened levels of anxiety, emotional breakdowns, or any of the physical health conditions listed above as a result of your job, call us.
+If you’ve suffered heightened levels of anxiety, emotional breakdowns, or any of the physical health conditions listed above as a result of your job, call us at (619) 528-9800.
 In California, mental and emotional conditions are covered under workers’ compensation.
-Though these cases can be difficult to prove, having the help of an experienced attorney on your side can make all the difference.
+Though these cases can be difficult to prove, having the help of an experienced workers' compensation attorney on your side can make all the difference.

 Are you ready to speak to an attorney?
 Contact us today to schedule your free consultation by giving us a call at (619) 528-9800.